The Ultimate Guide to Opening your Microblading Studio 2025

 Red Flags to watch for:

-Any training program that gives you the certificate the day of the course completion is most likely a scam.
-Most prestigious Microblading Academies will require artists to do a lot of practice before they certify their students.
+Any training program that gives you the certificate on the day of the course completion is most likely a scam.
+Most prestigious Microblading Academies will require artists to practice a lot before they certify their students.
 And there is a good reason for that.
-We see Microblading horror stories on social media and google images and even a few new headlines.
+We see microblading horror stories on social media, Google images, and even new headlines.

 Low or no online reviews for the trainer or their work.